There are many factors to consider when booking a fishing charter to get the best results

 All in all, this is a rather complex question and will vary depending on the geographical location, time of year and even moon phase (all of which are often near impossible to combine to an actual workable date and time for most people), An hour before and after both high tide and low tide are generally considered primary fishing periods.
 Furthermore, you will usually also find great offshore fishing shortly after the sunrise and the sunset.
 Moon cycles, Seasonality, the type of vessel you are on, the number of people on the vessel, the type of bait used, Burley or no burley, Time of day (or night) and more.
 They all play a role.
 Some to a greater degree than others.

 Falling tide: A falling tide occurs when a tide changes from high tide to low tide and is the best time of the day to fish.
-Generally the best time to take advantage of a falling tide is two hours before actual low tide.
+Generally the best time to take advantage of a falling tide for fishing is two hours before actual low tide.